ihandrian/PiRobot5/docs/troubleshooting.md

-# PiRobot V.4 Troubleshooting Guide
+# PiRobot5 Troubleshooting Guide

 ## Overview

-This guide provides solutions for common issues that may arise when using PiRobot V.4.
+This guide provides solutions for common issues that may arise when using PiRobot5.
 It covers hardware, software, and integration problems, along with their respective solutions.

 ## Common Issues and Solutions